Cardiovascular - Case 3

 History of Presenting Complaint

-- He also reports feeling more fatigued than usual and experiencing shortness of breath with minimal exertion, such as climbing a flight of stairs.
+• He also reports feeling more tired than usual and slightly short of breath with exertion.

 Significant Positives & Negatives For Differentials